MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Embedded_Linux/Sessions_notes/SystemV_Notes/ReadMe.md

 # Starting up - The init Program
-### PS: This Notes are written from Master Embedded Linux book Chapter 13, it was my notes so it might be not organised well.
+### PS: This Notes are written from Master Embedded Linux book Chapter 13, it was my notes so it might not be organised well.
 I only made it for remembering.

+- Previously with busybox we had to start all of our resources and put it in inittab because we have only one script.
+What if we divided our system into different run levels and in every level we start some processes and kill others.

 - There are many possible implementations of init which are BusyBox init, System V init, Systemd

 ### After the kernel has booted
 1. the kernel bootstrap code seeks to find a root filesystem, either initramfs or a filesystem specified by root= on the kernel command line.

-2. then executes a program that, by default, is /init forinitramfs and /sbin/init for a regular filesystem --> ?
+2. then executes a program that, by default, is /init for initramfs and /sbin/init for a regular filesystem --> ?
 (I don't know why he mentioned here that for initramfs is /init ad=nd for regular file system is /sbin/init, Meanwhile, at booth I used /sbin/init?)

 ### The init program
 - has root privilege, and since it is the first process to run, it has a process ID (PID) of 1 .
 If, for some reason, init cannot be started, the kernel will panic.